sagnikbanerjee15/Abridge_old/README.md

 docker pull abridge:1.0.0
 ```

-On High performance clusters please use singularity
+On High performance clusters please use singularity.

 # Generating alignments

+Alignments can be generated using a number of different software.

 ## STAR

 # Compress